Bastet: Ancient Egypt’s Most Important Cat Goddess

 It is not just any temple, since it contains tons of well-wrapped mummies of cats.
 The mummified cats often have linen bandages forming geometrical patterns and faces painted to give a quizzical or humorous expression.

-It tells something about the universal affection in which the goddess’s sacred creature was held by the ancient Egyptians, a legacy that lives on to this day
+It tells something about the universal affection in which the goddess’s sacred creature was held by the ancient Egyptians, a legacy that lives on to this day.

-How Cats were Mummified
+How Were Cats Mummified?

 The cats at the temple were mummified in quite a specific way.
 This has mostly to do with the position of their paws.
 It allowed archeologists to classify the mummies into two categories.

-The second category of cats that were mummified are more suggestive of the actual animal.
+The second category of cats that were mummified is more suggestive of the actual animal.
 The head, limbs, and tail are separately bandaged.
 This cherished the actual figure of the cat, as opposed to the first category.
 The head is often decorated with painted details such as the eyes and nose.

 How to Cite this Article